lookoutconference/lookoutconference.github.io/pages/participate.md

 Full Conference Access

-Attend full conference events, paper presentations and panel discussions on Friday and Saturday, keynote speaker on Saturday evening, and closing lunch on Sunday.
+Attend full conference events, paper presentations, and panel discussions on Friday and Saturday, keynote speaker and dinner on Saturday evening.
 This is a great conference to get to know others working in the field of Fire Lookouts.

-Cost: $50 (includes full conference access, parking, and lunch each day)
+Cost: $50 (includes full conference access, lunch, and dinner)

 [Register as an attendee](https://futurevandals.uidaho.edu/register/?id=48aaed48-97d9-447e-8c42-132902fb382c){: .btn .btn--info .btn--large}